-Legend C = Completed IP = In-Progress P = Planned Graduating with an Associate Degree in Arts (AA) or Associate Degree in Science (AS) requires 60 degree applicable units that should include the followin g: C IP F 1.
+Legend C = Completed IP = In-Progress P = Planned Graduating with an Associate Degree in Arts (AA) or Associate Degree in Science (AS) requires 60 degree applicable units that should include the following: C IP P 1.
 Residence: A minimum of 12 units must be completed at Cañada College C IP P 2.
-Scholarship: A minimum overall GPA of 2.0 in the: 60 units submitted for the AA/AS Degree Units applied to the major C IP P Course work taken in the San Mateo County Community College District (SMCCCD) 3.
-Basic Competency Requirement: Math: Placement into transfer-level MATH course on SMCCCD Math Placement Test or с IP P Completion of Intermediate Algebra (MATH 120 or both MATH 122 and 123) with a grade of "C" or better or Completion of any course with a MATH 120 prerequisite with a grade of "C" or better 4.
+Scholarship: A minimum overall GPA of 2.0 in the: 60 units submitted for the AA/AS Degree c IP Р Units applied to the major IP P Course work taken in the San Mateo County Community College District (SMCCCD) 3.
+Basic Competency Requirement: Math: Satisfy one or more of the following three requirements Placement into transfer-level MATH course using official high school transcript or Math Placement Test Satisfactory Completion of Intermediate Algebra (Math 120 or Math 123 that is offered at College of San Mateo and Skyline College) with a grade "C" or better Satisfactory completion of any courses with MATH 120 or 123 (offered at College of San Mateo and Skyline College) as a prerequisite option with a grade of "C" or better c IP Р 4.
 Ethnic Studies: Completion of a minimum of 3 units from the following list of courses with a grade of "C" or better.
 These course(s) can also be used to satisfy a GE area.
 COMM 150 DRAM 160 ECE.
-212, 254 ECON 230 HIST 242, 245, 246, 247, 422, 451, 452 LIT.
+212 ECON 230 HIST 242, 245, 246, 247, 422, 451, 452 LIT.
 200, 252, 266, 371, 372, 373, 375 PLSC 210+, 310 PSYC 106 SOCI 141 SPAN 150, 152, 161, 162 c IP P 5.
 Physical Education: Two activity courses in Physical Education are required.
-However this requirement may be waived or modified for students in o of the following categories: Graduates of community colleges or other accredited colleges and universities, or Veterans with one or more years of service, or Persons excused for medical reasons ne c IP F 6.
-Major: List of required courses for the major is available in the college catalog 50% of the units required for the major must be completed at Cañada College c IP P 7.
-General Electives: Additional courses to meet the minimum 60 units degree requirement (non-degree applicable courses do not meet this requirement). с IP P 8.
+However this requirement may be waived or modified for students in one of the following categories: Graduates of community colleges or other accredited colleges and universities, or Veterans with one or more years of service, or Persons excused for medical reasons c IP Р 6.
+Major: List of required courses for the major is available in the college catalog All classes applied to the major (core and selectives) must receive a grade of "C" or better.
+If the course is evaluated by Pass or No Pass ONLY then a "Pass" evaluation for the course is acceptable.
+If the course is offered as "grade option" a letter grade of "C" or better is required.
+For additional information on the use of Pass/No Pass classes to satisfy degree requirements, please refer to the Pass/No Pass Grading Option information found in the Grades and Academic Standards section of the catalog.
+50% of the units required for the major must be completed at Cañada College c IP Р 7.
+General Electives: Additional courses to meet the minimum 60 units degree requirement (non-degree applicable courses do not meet this require- ment). c IP Р 8.
 General Education: 19 units required - General Education courses introduce the student to areas of study that develop breadth of knowledge and contribute to a balanced education.
-See General Education (GE) Areas A through E listed on the next page. c IP P
+See General Education (GE) Areas A through E listed on the next page. c IP Р